The Lala-land factor and how greens exploit it

 One might be forgiven to think that they did not know better but once they were told all discussion was stymied.
 They just don’t want to discuss this issue anymore.

 Let’s go a step further.
-Organizations, such as Greenpeace or Global 2000 as many others, are supposed to fight for a better world.
+Organizations, such as Greenpeace or Global 2000 and many others, are supposed to fight for a better world.
 Instead, they just administer their budgets and pick faraway causes such as protecting polar bears as worthwhile topics.
 But there is much to be done on the home front and it does not get the attention it deserves.

 Just because someone calls himself a green does not make him an environmentalist and it’s also valid to attack greens on their environmental deficiencies.
 Because green paint on the outside does not produce a real green on the inside.